 Fear of the Lord – know that God is our creator and our judge

 4. Explain why the seven gifts of the Holy Spirit are important?

-5. Why does the word Confirm?
+5. What does the word Confirm mean?
 Why do you want to be confirmed?

 Confirmation means to strengthen, to be strengthened by the power of Holy Spirit.
 This sacrament will more closely unite us with Christ and complete the initiation process started at baptism.
 It is not an end, it is a stepping stone through which the Holy Spirit will give us the grace to live, love, profess, spread and defend the Faith as an “adult.”
 It will enable us to be a soldier for Christ and be the person God wants us to truly be.
 Who doesn’t need more courage, respect, wisdom, understanding, counsel, knowledge, reverence and wonder and awe for our God?